 - Sir Winston Churchill (1874-1965) Memorial is located at the back left of Toronto’s City Hall.
-It was originally installed in 1977 elsewhere in Nathan Phillips Square but relocated in 2014.
+Originally installed in 1977 elsewhere in Nathan Phillips Square but relocated in 2014.

 - Sir Winston Churchill was prime minister of Great Britain between 1940 and 1945, and again between 1951 and 1955.
 He is remembered especially for his leadership during World War II.

-- One of Churchill’s most famous speeches from the war is inscribed on the base of his statue.
+- Read one of Churchill’s most famous speeches, inscribed on the base of his statue.